zearp/Nucintosh/README.md

 ![alt text](https://raw.githubusercontent.com/zearp/Nucintosh/master/Stuff/Big%20Sur%2011.3%20Beta.png?raw=true)

 ## Updating
 Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
 Copy your PlatformInfo fields from the text file into the new config.
 Unless you made other changes this is all thats needed.
-If you patched the Thunderbolt firmware you'll also need to set ```SSDT-TbtOnPCH-POST.aml``` (7) to ```true``` and ```SSDT-TbtOnPCH-PREP.aml``` (8) to ```false```.

 ## Thunderbolt
 Should work as long as Thunderbolt security is set to legacy mode.
 Thanks to [crp724](https://github.com/zearp/Nucintosh/issues/3) for confirming.
 He also confirmed eGPU works in his Mantiz TB3 enclosure.
 I assume that if eGPU works then all other Thunderbolt stuff works as well.
+Thunderbolt devices need to be connected before starting up.
+Hotplug will not work.
 In order for Thunderbolt hotplugging to work you will need to [modify the firmware](https://github.com/zearp/Nucintosh/blob/master/Stuff/Tb3Patch.md).

 ## Apple/3rd party bluetooth and wifi
 For both 1st and 3rd party you will need a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo card and an adapter (see below) to convert it to M key.
 As far as I know compatible M key combo cards don't exist.